eyp/tinker-carto/README.md

 Everything is written using plain Javascript but the part that renders the map, where I'm using[Leaflet 1.0.3](http://leafletjs.com/2017/01/23/leaflet-1.0.3.html).
-For the frontend, since it's said that CARTO has its own components, I simply use HTML and a bit of CSS.
+For the frontend, since it's said that CARTO has its own components, I simply use HTML and a bit of CSS, along Bootstrap for the layout and some styles.

 Also, instead of reading the file result of the query proposed, I do an AJAX call to CARTO's server and retrieve the Geo JSON data from there.